shigashiyama/seikanlp/README.md

 +-- data       ... directory to place input data
 +-- log        ... directory to export log files
 +-- models     ... directory to export/place model files
-|  +-- nn      ... directory to export NN model files
+|  +-- main    ... directory to export NN model files
 |  +-- embed   ... directory to export/place embedding model files
 +-- out        ... directory to export output files such as parsed text +-- resources  ... directory to place resource files such as dictionary